softworkz/emby-wiki/Live-TV.md

 ## Name & EpisodeTitle
 For programs, recordings and timers that are part of a series, **Name will always equal the series name**, while EpisodeTitle is the title of the episode.
 Please note that **episode title will not always be available**.

+## Recording Playback
+Playback should be nearly identical to library items.
+Clients can use the Path property to play directly, if possible, and/or examine MediaStreams to determine the ideal streaming method.